 Skip to content

-How To Own The Room By Viv Groskop - Book Review
+How To Own The Room by Viv Groskop - Book Review

 Do you wish you could speak in public confidently?
 Do you have to give presentations as part of your job and dread it?
 Do you dream of being a public speaker and delivering a speech to thousands?
 Or do you simply not want to have a panic attack next time someone asks you to say anything in front of a group of people?
 No matter what stage of ‘public speaking’ you are at, Viv Groskop’s How to Own the Room: Women and the Art of Brilliant Speaking will help you to become a better public speaker and have more confidence around your speaking.